-The goal of this experiment is to [de]construct a phonetic alphabet into a new graphic language that is both visual and audible.
+Hybrid Phonics is a multi-sensory transcription of 26 letters spoken in four languages.
+The goal of this experiment is to [de]construct the phonetic alphabet into a new graphic language that is both visual and audible.

 In this exploration, 26 letters of the American alphabet are recorded in English, Spanish, German and Japanese and collaged in order to render a new visual form from each linguistic sound wave.
 This amalgamation of sounds and languages becomes a personal montage of spoken languages and their phonetic interpretations.

 I chose these four languages because they are the ones I speak, studied and have always wanted to learn.
 The project began with a script of each phonetic letterform for the four languages I speak.
 I then recorded each language using Audacity and saved each language in separate files.
 After every sound has been recorded, I determined that I would layer each sound for per letter form and order the languages from native (English) to least fluent (Japanese).